lumeland/lume.land/docs/configuration/config-file.md

 order: 1
 ---

-The configuration file is the `_config.ts` or `_config.js` file saved in the project's root directory.
+The configuration file is the `_config.ts` or `_config.js` file in the project's root directory.
 If you don't have it yet, see the installation [documentation](../overview/installation.md) to learn how to create it.

 The minimal required code is: